 - (c) The receiving foreign government authority exercises functions directly related to the prevention, detection, investigation or prosecution of terrorism offences or serious transnational crimes.

 - (d) The receiving foreign government authority has undertaken to apply standards to protect the PNR that are at least equivalent to those set out in the PPIR.
-This would include commitments to not use the PNR other than for the prevention, detection, investigation or prosecution of terrorism offences or serious transnational crimes; and to not retain the PNR longer than the retention limits discussed in paragraph 21 of this memorandum.
+This would include commitments to not use the PNR other than for the prevention, detection, investigation or prosecution of terrorism offences or serious transnational crimes; and to not retain the PNR longer than the retention limits discussed in paragraph 23 of this memorandum.
 This may be accomplished through the use of caveats included with the disclosure.
 If the receiving foreign government authority is subject to a treaty with the European Union that sets out standards to protect PNR, those standards will be considered equivalent for the purposes of this paragraph and thus additional caveats will not be necessary.
-Currently, foreign government authorities in the United States and Australia are governed by applicable treaties.
+Currently, this applies only to the foreign government authorities in the United States, United Kingdom and Australia, which have such treaties with the EU.

 - (e) The CBSA must disclose only the minimum elements of PNR necessary for the purposes for which it is disclosed.

-37. Deciding to disclose PNR, especially outside of Canada, is a discretionary decision that should be exercised with care and only after diligent consideration of the circumstances.
-A lawful authority, and an applicable agreement or arrangement, must always exist and the onus is on the official approving the disclosure to ensure that there is an appropriate rationale for the disclosure and the conditions laid out in in paragraph 36 are satisfied.
+38. Deciding to disclose PNR, especially outside of Canada, is a discretionary decision that should be exercised with care and only after diligent consideration of the circumstances.
+A lawful authority, and an applicable agreement or arrangement, must always exist and the onus is on the official approving the disclosure to ensure that there is an appropriate rationale for the disclosure and the conditions laid out in paragraph 37 are satisfied.

-39. Any disclosure record must also contain the lawful authority that was used to disclose the information.
+40. Any disclosure record must also contain the lawful authority that was used to disclose the information and any caveats included.

-40. Upon request, the CBSA will provide any individual, regardless of citizenship or presence in Canada, access to their API and PNR information held by the CBSA, including board/no-board information.
-Individuals may make a request by completing the Traveller’s API/PNR Information Request form.
+42. Upon request, the CBSA will provide any individual, regardless of citizenship or presence in Canada, access to their pre-departure Air Exit, API and PNR information held by the CBSA, including board/no-board information.
+Individuals may make a request by completing the Traveller’s API/PNR Information Request and Pre-departure Air Exit form (BSF153).

-41. The CBSA will consider any individual’s request to correct any error contained in their API or PNR information.
+43. The CBSA will consider any individual’s request to correct any error contained in their API, PNR or pre-departure Air Exit information.
 The Agency will either make the applicable correction, or attach a notation to the information indicating a request for correction was refused, and respond to the individual with an explanation of the legal or factual reasons why the request was refused.

 |Project Support User (2293)||May be assigned to officers who are employed on teams working on PAXIS system development projects.|